kritsnegi/Prodigy_CS_01/README.md

 # 🔐 Caesar Cipher – Prodigy InfoTech Internship Task-01

 This repository contains my implementation of the **Caesar Cipher** encryption and decryption algorithm in Python.
-This task was completed as part of the **Cybersecurity Virtual Internship** at **Prodigy InfoTech**.
+This task was completed as part of the **Cybersecurity Internship** at **Prodigy InfoTech**.

 ## 📝 Task Description